Let’s start with a painfully obvious statement: building great products is hard.

 Too often, people try to forget, give up, move on, or gradually justify their desires to do so.
 And each day, that fork in the road gets further away in our rear view mirrors — momentum takes hold, and talking about the wrong turn we took back there seems more and more pointless.
 After communication breakdown, sunk-cost fallacy is every product's greatest enemy.
 It’s critical to identify that wrong turn before, or soon after, it’s made.
 Otherwise, inertia sets in and it’s harder and harder to correct course.

 This is complicated by the necessity to tolerate tension.
 It takes a commitment to stay the course, and patience on behalf of the leadership to avoid thrashing and dramatic pivots.
 The old “how can we deliver more, faster” question causes almost any team to cringe.

-This is the reason companies like Facebook, Google, and Amazon often encourage rampant creativity and experimentation at a small scale, while in most cases discouraging quick and drastic changes at a large scale.
+This is the reason larger startups often encourage rampant creativity and experimentation at a small scale, while in most cases discouraging quick and drastic changes at a large scale.
 It's usually strategically unsound to make decisions in haste and isolation, but in dysfunctional organizations that is often exactly what happens behind closed doors.
 When it comes to product development, we must all be willing to stand up and fight for open communication — and that means listening as much as it does talking.